prantlf/jsonlint/README.md

       -V, --validate [file]        JSON schema file to use for validation -e, --environment [env]      which specification of JSON Schema the validation file uses
-      -q, --quiet                  do not print the parsed json to stdout -p, --pretty-print           prettify the input instead of stringifying the parsed object
+      -l, --log-files              print only the parsed file names to stdout -q, --quiet                  do not print the parsed json to stdout -p, --pretty-print           prettify the input instead of stringifying the parsed object